 23. PLAN YOUR NEXT DESTINATION

-I always like to have a definite plan for when we arrive at the airport with with plenty of backups.
+I always like to have a definite plan for when we arrive at the airport with plenty of backup options.
 There is nothing worse than arriving only to find the bus or train you were planning to get doesn’t run as late as you thought or is fully booked.
-With a tired and cranky 3 year old it is not a good situation to be in.
+With a tired and cranky 3 year old, it is not a good situation to be in.

 Look up transport timetables, book it if you can.
 Book private transfers if they are available.
 Book your hotel room for the first night if you haven’t.
-Have a backup plan, work out how much a taxi will be so it’s not a shock if you have to take one.
+Have a backup plan, work out how much a taxi will be to your final destination so it’s not a shock if you have to take one.

 24. HAVE A PRAM